projectsesame/sesame/site/content/docs/v1.0.0/ingressroute.md

 ### Limitations

-The current limitations are present in Contour 0.8.
-These will be addressed in later Contour versions.
+The current limitations are present in Sesame 0.8.
+These will be addressed in later Sesame versions.

 - TCP Proxying is not available on Kubernetes Ingress objects.
 - A dummy `spec.routes` entry is required for input validation.